 “In Florida, a conviction for a first-time DUI offense could cost you as much as $1,000 in fines, up to six months in jail, the possibility of losing your driver’s license for up to six months, and 50 hours of community service,” says Mark Friedlander, director of corporate communications for the Insurance Information Institute, an insurance industry association.

 Additionally, in most states, drivers with a DUI are required to file an SR-22 form.
-Friedlander says this form serves as proof that you are maintaining minimum liability insurance coverage.
+Friedlander says this form proves you have the state minimum liability insurance coverage.

 - If caught driving under the influence, you could lose your driver’s license.
 The penalty may vary by state laws and if you have previous DUI convictions.